 This is the approach we’ve been taking in the JPMorgan Claverhouse Investment Trust in recent months , as COVID-19 began to grip the western world and spook stock markets, we removed the trust’s 9% gearing and tilted the portfolio even further towards quality companies with the brightest outlooks.
-Since then, as we’ve got better visibility on earnings, we’ve increased our exposure to these quality stocks and taken gearing back up to 8%*.
+Since then, as we’ve got better visibility on earnings, we’ve increased our exposure to these quality stocks and taken gearing back up (which is currently at 10.8%*)

 Of course, we continue to look out for cheaper companies that we believe will pay attractive dividends in the future, but at the moment we are maintaining a very prudent, quality first approach.

 Housebuilders, life assurers and online retailers look to be among the most attractive sectors as we move through the current crisis.

 Within broad financials we much prefer life assurers to banks—so we’ve been looking at Legal & General and Phoenix rather than for example Lloyds and Royal Bank of Scotland.
 While Britain’s largest banks have all cancelled their dividends, Legal & General pressed ahead in April with a final payment.